crazywifi/llm-Intruder/README.md

 <div align="center">

 Built by [Rishabh Sharma](https://github.com/crazywifi) (Lazyhacker) · Beta · v0.1.0
+*Vibe-coded — every feature started as a thought and was turned straight into code.*

-*If this tool helps your engagement, please consider starring the repo — it helps others find it.*
+If this tool helps your engagement, please consider starring the repo — it helps others find it.

 ⭐ [Star on GitHub](../../stargazers) · 🐛 [Report a bug](../../issues/new) · 💬 [Discussions](../../discussions)